tfluhr/test-project/docs/chapters/media.md

 [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) and [JPEG](https://en.wikipedia.org/wiki/JPEG) file formats give the best results.
 We recommend PNG files for computer graphics and JPEG files for photos.
 Be mindful of the image dimensions.
 You can use basic image viewing software on your computers to scale the image to no wider than 800px.
 This will help keep the file size small, lower your storage needs, and improve the page load / download performance of your resulting output formats.

-Large images can greatly reduce your textbook's website load time or the size of your PDF output file.
+Large images can slow down your website's load time, add to storage costs, and make the size of your PDF output file larger than it needs to be.
 Therefore, we recommend using image compression tools to help reduce file size for serving on the web or embedding in PDFs.
 [TinyPNG](https://tinypng.com/) and [TinyJPG](https://tinyjpg.com/) are free web services that will compress your PNG and JPG files.

 ## Video and Audio